pawanit17/ds_and_algo_interview_prep/README.md

 BST is a BT where nodes are sorted to facilitate easier searches.
 At each iteration half of the tree can be discarded making the search space smaller.

-## Creating a BST from a list of number
+## :dart: Creating a BST from a list of number
 - Call the below method incrementally for each of the elements in the list
 ```
 struct TreeNode* buildBST( struct TreeNode* root, int data ) {